-Landing Page VS a Website
+Landing Pages VS a Websites

-What to Put on Your Landing Page
+What to Put on Your Landing Pages

 Don’t overwhelm your prospect with too much information.
-Only include necessary information that helps people take the action you want them to.
+Only include necessary information that helps people take the action you want them to take.
 Adding a video to your landing page can increase conversions by up to 86%, so include a quick video that shows how people how awesome your studio is.

-When people click on your ad and go to your landing page, explain exactly what they get from your offer.
+When people click on your ad and go to your landing pages, explain exactly what they get from your offer.
 Include your fitness studio’s address, and a video that shows how awesome your studio is.
 Have a form where people enter their name, email address, and phone number in exchange for the offer.
 Include social proof, as people are more likely to opt in to your offer if they see that other people have too.
 For example, include a picture of one of your rockstar members and add a quote from them.

-There are also other features on ClickFunnels and Leadpages that encourage people to opt in.
+There are also other features on ClickFunnels that encourage people to opt in.
 One of them is a countdown timer, so when someone lands on your page, they see that they have a limited time left to claim their offer.
 Set your timer to 24 hours to get people to act quickly If they take time to think about it, there’s a smaller chance that they’ll actually come back to your landing page again.
-Another feature is that you can trigger a pop-up box when someone begins to exit your landing page.
+Another feature is that you can trigger a pop-up box when someone begins to exit one of your landing pages.
 When the person’s cursor moves to the top as they are about to exit your page, a box pop ups on their screen where they have the option to claim the offer.